karakurai/visual_inspection/README.md

 # Quick & easy start
 ## 1) Install
-Clone this repository and install the libraries(numpy, opencv-python, Pillow, kivy, kivymd) in a Python>=3.7.0 environment.
+Clone this repository and install the libraries(numpy, opencv-python, Pillow, kivy, kivymd) in a Python 3.9 environment.
+(The verified version of this source code is Python 3.9.13.)
 ```
 git clone https://github.com/karakurai/visual_inspection.git
 cd visual_inspection